“If we are facing in the right direction, all we have to do is keep on walking.” – Zen proverb

 Mental Health Education Group

 Even more so than with substance misuse disorders, people are often diagnosed and given a label without ever knowing the basis for that diagnosis.
-Our therapists have met clients who say “I’m bi-polar” or “I’m borderline, anxious and depressed” before ever saying their name, where they are from or what they like to do.
+Our therapists have met clients who say “I’m bipolar” or “I’m borderline, anxious and depressed” before ever saying their name, where they are from or what they like to do.
 This is negative labeling and the result of poor medical training and care.
-In this group, our therapists provide a history and explanation of different diagnosis and spend time explaining the different types of treatments for each diagnosis.
+In this group, our therapists provide a history and explanation of different diagnoses and spend time explaining the different types of treatments for each diagnosis.

 Writing for Recovery Group

 Through the use of journal prompts, clients are guided through therapeutic topics to increase awareness of self.

 Art Expression Group

 Through the process of creative expression, clients reflect on their mental and emotional well-being.